dhoepfl/tanne/_posts/2018-12-13-Introducing-Tanne.md

 Tanne is publicly hosted on GitHub, so go ahead and download or fork it at the [GitHub repository](https://github.com/dhoepfl/tanne).
 If you spot any bugs or have any suggestions, feel free to create an issue or make a pull request.

-Thanks for checking out Tale!
+Thanks for checking out Tanne!